denten-books/plain-text/6-home.md

 Unix home

-[^ln5-home]: On many machines the home directory will simply bare the name of the logged in user.

 The history of the home directory can be traced to the earliest time sharing machines in the 1960s.